Skip to content

 We acknowledge that the jewelry industry relies on precious metals from artisanal mining communities in developing economies, which contribute 20% of the global gold supply.
 Despite supporting the livelihood of millions, artisanal mining faces challenges, including inadequate safety measures, the use of toxic chemicals like mercury, and issues of child labor and unfair prices.

-To compensate for the potential risk of negative social and environmental impacts associated with the sourcing of mined precious metals in our supply chain, we’ll purchase an equivalent amount of Responsible Minerals Credits through TIF's book and claim system.
-This mechanism will allow us to contribute to increasing the share of responsibly sourced artisanal mined gold on the market while promoting the continuous improvement of the environmental, social, and governance performance of TIF’s partner mine sites.
+To compensate for the potential risk of negative social and environmental impacts associated with the sourcing of mined precious metals in our supply chain, we’ll purchase an equivalent amount of Responsible Gold Credits through TIF's Responsible Gold Credits Program, a system that we helped to shape, since joining TIF’s Responsible Gold Credit Working Group in May 2024.
+This mechanism allows us to contribute to increasing the share of responsibly sourced artisanal mined gold on the market while promoting the continuous improvement of the environmental, social, and governance performance of TIF’s partner mine sites.

 Biodiversity conservation